Diamondbacks end 7-game skid with 7-1 win over Athletics

 Corbin (5-1) was the beneficiary of some much-needed offense and ended a streak of five starts without a victory.
 He had pitched well in most of those games but hadn't gotten enough help from his lineup to win.
-The left-hander struck out seven and walked one.
+The left-hander struck out seven, walked one and earned his 50th career win.

+"I think sometimes they put too much pressure on themselves the way things have been going," Coburn said of the Diamondbacks hitters.
+"It was just good to see.
+To see that long a stretch is not very common for this team."

 Mark Canha homered for Oakland but Sean Manaea (5-5) struggled for a fifth consecutive start, sending the A's to their sixth loss in seven home games.